open-mmlab/mmengine/README.md

 Highlights:

-- Supports PyTorch 2.0!
-Compile models for accelerated training
+- Support PyTorch 2.0!
+Accelerate training by compiling models.
+See the tutorial [Model Compilation](https://mmengine.readthedocs.io/en/latest/common_usage/speed_up_training.html#model-compilation) for details
-- Add `EarlyStoppingHook` to stop training when the metric does not get better
+- Add `EarlyStoppingHook` to stop training when the metric does not improve

 Read [Changelog](./docs/en/notes/changelog.md#v070-03152023) for more details.